Richter Cine Collimators and Test Projectors

 CinemaTechnic has one rebuilt and calibrated Richter Collimator system available for sale (see photos below).
 The system has been reconditioned and upgraded as described in the preceding section.
 It is priced at a fraction of what new autocollimator systems (Chrosziel, Gecko-Cam, Duclos) are being sold for today.
 The package consists of:

 - Richter Cine R2 Autocollimator Block, rebuilt with CinemaTechnic upgrades

 - Richter Cine 130mm Collimator Objective, rebuilt

-- Richter Cine 275mm Collimator Objective, rebuilt
+- Richter Cine 254mm or 275mm Collimator Objective, rebuilt

 - Set of instructions